Hynexly

 Minutes 1 to 3: read the business summary and segment language

 Start by answering one question: how does this company actually make money?
-If you cannot explain that in two or three sentences after reading the business section, you do not yet understand the stock well enough to underwrite it.
+If you cannot explain that in two or three sentences after reading the business section, you do not yet understand the company well enough to research it.

 Minutes 4 to 8: scan risk factors for the real failure points